Student Accessibility FAQs

 Is information I disclose shared with anyone?

-Information shared during registration with the Office of Student Accessibility will be kept confidential—consistent with state and federal law and applicable ethical standards.
+Information shared during application with the Office of Student Accessibility will be kept confidential—consistent with state and federal law and applicable ethical standards.
 Additionally, student association and paperwork with the OSA is maintained separate from student academic profiles.
 Association with this office will not be reflected on any transcripts or University records.

 Faculty and staff members may be informed of a student's application with this office, but no details of a disability will be released without expressed, written consent.
 Information regarding accommodations is only shared as an incidence of necessity (e.g. disclosure to professors that a student has accommodations in order to acquire exams for proctoring).

 State and federal law and professional ethics do allow for a few exceptions in which some information may be shared with others.